thetuvix/webxr/spatial-tracking-explainer.md

   }
 ```

+Developers should check initially that the result from `getPose()` is not null, as the pose of `space` within `relativeTo` may not have been established yet.
+For example, a viewer may not yet have been tracked within the application's `XRReferenceSpace`, or a motion controller may not yet have been observed after the user turned it on.

-The `emulatedPosition` attribute of `XRPose` indicates that the translation components of retrieved pose matrices may not be accurate.
+However, once a pose is initially established for a viewer or input source, pose matrices should continue to be provided even during tracking loss.
+The `emulatedPosition` attribute of `XRPose` indicates that the position component of the retrieved pose matrix does not represent an actively tracked position.
 There are a number of reasons this might be the case.
-For example, a headset with orientation-only tracking capability may include position data to represent neck modeling.
-Another reason might be the underlying platform's tracking-loss behavior causes orientation data to be updated while it is unable to update position data.
-In these situations, the `emulatedPosition` attribute will be set to `true`.
+For example:
+* A viewer with orientation-only tracking, whose position within an `XRStationaryReferenceSpace` represents neck modeling.
+* A viewer that has temporarily lost positional tracking, whose position within an `XRReferenceSpace` represents the viewer's last-known position in thst space, plus inertial dead reckoning and/or neck modeling to continue providing a position.
+* A motion controller with orientation-only tracking, which is positioned at an assumed position, e.g. by the user's hip.
+* A motion controller that has temporarily lost positional tracking but is still held, whose orientation continues to update at the last-known position relative to the viewer.

+This base tracking loss behavior enables developers to then build whatever tracking loss behavior their scenario requires.

+For viewer poses, it's common in VR experiences to let the world drag along with you during positional tracking loss, as this can be preferable to halting the experience.
+By continuing to render the experience with viewer poses even when `emulatedPosition` is true, this behavior can be obtained easily.
+In contrast, when building an AR experience where anchoring of rendered objects to the real world is more critical, developers can detect that the viewer pose's `emulatedPosition` has become false and stop rendering the main scene, falling back to an orientation-only warning.

+For input source poses, motion controllers may have their own inertial tracking that can continue updating orientation while positional tracking is lost.
+If using a controller primarily to target distant objects, developers may simply ignore `emulatedPosition` and continue to point using each frame's updated target ray as the user rotates the controller.
+If using a controller to do fine operations, such as painting at the controller's tip, developers may instead choose to stop painting when `emulatedPosition` becomes false, ensuring that only high-quality paint strokes are drawn.

 #### Rays
 An `XRRay` object includes both an `origin` and `direction`, both given as `DOMPointReadOnly`s.
 The `origin` represents a 3D coordinate in space with a `w` component that must be 1, and the `direction` represents a normalized 3D directional vector with a `w` component that must be 0.
 The `XRRay` also defines a `matrix` which represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
 This is useful for positioning graphical representations of the ray.